Can Deep Neural Networks Predict Data Correlations from Column Names?: Results for All Column Pairs

 In this and the following tables, the first column ($|R|$) reports the minimal threshold on the Pearson correlation coefficient $|R|$.
 The second column denotes the ratio of data used for testing, as opposed to training (i.e., ``0.2'' means that 20\% of data were used for testing while the other 80\% were used for training).
 The following columns denote the prediction quality metrics introduced in Section~\ref{sec:setup} (i.e., the F1 score, recall, precision, accuracy, and MCC, in that order).
 Each of the following tables reports results for one of the three pre-trained models.

-The results are mostly consistent with the hypotheses established in the main part of the paper.
+The results are consistent with the hypotheses established in the main part of the paper.
 As a general rule, using more training data increases accuracy (Hypothesis~\ref{hyp:quantity}) by a few percentage points for most metrics.
 Again, tendencies are less clear for the threshold on the Pearson coefficient.
 The F1 scores typically decrease once the definition of correlation becomes more restrictive.
 This is mostly driven by a decrease in precision while recall even increases in several cases.
 On the other side, accuracy remains quite stable and even increases in some cases, as the number of correlated columns shrinks.

-Comparing the three models, we find Roberta to be the most accurate one in most cases.
+Comparing the three models, Roberta turns out to be the most accurate one in most cases.
 The other models are close in terms of accuracy with few exceptions.
 For instance, Albert shows a relatively large gap of 9\% for F1 scores, considering the condition $|R|\geq 0.9$ and a test ratio of 80\%.
 Distilbert performs generally well with a precision loss of few percentage points at most, compared to Roberta.
-In some cases, Distilbert performs even slightly better (e.g., $|R|\geq0.8$ with 80\% test ratio), cementing its status as a valid alternative to Roberta for our prediction problem.
+In some cases, Distilbert performs even slightly better (e.g., $|R|\geq0.8$ with 80\% test ratio), cementing its status as a valid alternative to Roberta for the correlation prediction problem.

-The following three tables (Table~\ref{tab:robdat} to \ref{tab:disdat}) report results for the scenario we considered in Section~\ref{sec:scenarios}.
-Here, we separate training and test data not at the granularity of column pairs.
-Instead, we separate them at the granularity of data sets.
+The following three tables (Table~\ref{tab:robdat} to \ref{tab:disdat}) report results for the scenario considered in Section~\ref{sec:scenarios}.
+They separate training and test data not at the granularity of column pairs.
+Instead, they separate them at the granularity of data sets.
 The following three tables report results for the three models (the semantics of all columns is the same as in the previous tables).

 For all models and metrics, accuracy decreases, compared to the previous partitioning methods.
 The relative ranking across models remains similar.
 All models benefit again from additional training data.